addiscent/vagrant-ruby-rails/README.md

 These are the same files you placed into the ".../vagrant-ruby/" subdirectory after you created it, when beginning installation of this product.

-You may therefore manage or edit those files either from "within" the guest-vbox, (in the guest-vbox "/vagrant/" subdirectory), or from "outside" the guest-vbox, (in the host ".../vagrant-ruby/" subdirectory).
+You may manage or edit those files either from "within" the guest-vbox, (in the guest-vbox "/vagrant/" subdirectory), or from "outside" the guest-vbox, (in the host ".../vagrant-ruby/" subdirectory).

-It is important to clearly understand that the files which _appear_ in the guest-vbox "/vagrant/" subdirectory may have _create-read-write-delete_ operations done on them from that guest-vbox directory, but those files are not _stored_ in the guest-vbox filesystem.
+It is important to clearly understand that the files which _appear_ in the guest-vbox "/vagrant/" subdirectory can have _create-read-write-delete_ operations done on them from that guest-vbox directory, but those files are not _stored_ in the guest-vbox filesystem.
 The files reside on the _host_ filesystem.

 That implementation detail means that files which you place in the guest-vbox "/vagrant" subdirectory tree are _not_ deleted by a "vagrant destroy" command.
 But, conversely, any files stored "inside the guest-vbox" filesystem are _irretrievably deleted_ by a "vagrant destroy" command.

 #### Guest VBox ".../workspace/" Subdirectory

 Recall that earlier you created a subdirectory in ".../vagrant-ruby/" named "workspace/".
 You created it while in a terminal session on the host computer, on its filesystem.
-You later created a _Rails_ app in the guest-vbox's "/vagrant/workspace" subdirectory, and served its web pages from the WEBrick server, while in a "vagrant ssh" session.
+Later, while in a "vagrant ssh" session, you created a _Rails_ app in the guest-vbox's "/vagrant/workspace" subdirectory, and served its web pages from the WEBrick server.

 That is an example of how a subdirectory heirarchy in ".../vagrant-ruby/" can be used from "within" the guest-vbox filesystem.

 Here is a _Git_-related tip : At some point you may wish to commit your guest-vbox _Vagrantfile_ and _.sh_ provisioning files to a _Git_ repository.
 However, you probably do _not_ want the files in "workspace" or equivalent subdirectories of ".../vagrant-ruby/" to be co-mingled with commits of your guest-vbox configuration/provisioning files.
 You may prevent that by adding "workspace" into your ".../vagrant-ruby/.gitignore" file.

-#### Other Notes
+## Other Notes

 ##### Port Mapping